This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Rinse your rice until clear.
-Cook the rice in a rice cooker according to instructions, but add a kombu strip and pinch of salt.
-In a small bowl, mix the sugar and rice vinegar well and then stir that into the cooked rice.
+• Make the Sushi Rice: Rinse the rice until the water runs clear.
+Cook in a rice cooker according to instructions with the kombu and salt.
+Stir the sugar and rice vinegar together in a small bowl until dissolved, then fold into the cooked rice.

-• Add your soy sauce, sugar and rice vinegar to a saucepan and simmer until it coats the back of a spoon, about 5-7 minutes after it starts simmering.
-Cool immediately in the fridge or an ice bath.
-You can also make this ahead of time, and let it cool.
+• Make the Eel Sauce: Add the soy sauce, sugar, and rice vinegar to a saucepan and simmer until the sauce coats the back of a spoon, 5 to 7 minutes after it begins simmering.
+Cool in the fridge or an ice bath.

-• In a large bowl, mix together the Japanese mayo, sriracha, sesame oil, soy sauce, and sugar.
-Set aside a couple tablespoons in a ramekin to serve on the board.
-The rest will be used for the shrimp.
+• Make the Spicy Mayo: Mix the japanese mayo, sriracha, sesame oil, soy sauce, sugar, and chives in a large bowl.
+Set aside 2 tablespoons in a ramekin for serving.
+Reserve the rest for the shrimp.

-• Spicy Shrimp: (Makes 6) Bring a pot of water to a roaring boil.
-Carefully add your shrimp and cook for 2 to 3 minutes, or until the shrimp are bright pink.
-Remove the shrimp and place them on a cutting board.
-Mince them up very small and add into the bowl of spicy mayo.
-Mix well and adjust for taste.
+• Prepare the Seafood: Bring a pot of water to a boil.
+Cook the shrimp for 2 to 3 minutes, until bright pink.
+Mince very small and fold into the bowl of spicy mayo.
+Chill the salmon and tuna in the freezer for a few minutes, then slice each into 9 thin pieces.

 Nutrition